2023 Most Popular Visual & Performing Arts Doctor's Degree Schools in Illinois

 The following schools top our list of the Most Popular Visual & Performing Arts Doctor's Degree Colleges.

-Our 2023 rankings named University of Illinois at Urbana-Champaign the most popular school in Illinois for visual and performing arts students working on their doctor’s degree.
-Located in the small city of Champaign, UIUC is a public college with a fairly large student population.
+Our analysis found University of Illinois at Urbana-Champaign to be the most popular school for visual and performing arts students who want to pursue a doctor’s degree in Illinois.
+Located in the city of Champaign, UIUC is a public school with a very large student population.

 Women make up 43% of the visual and performing arts majors at the school.

-A rank of #2 on this year’s list means Northwestern University is a great place for visual and performing arts students working on their doctor’s degree.
-Located in the small city of Evanston, Northwestern is a private not-for-profit school with a fairly large student population.
+Out of the 6 schools in Illinois that were part of this year’s ranking, Northwestern University landed the # 2 spot on the list.
+Located in the city of Evanston, Northwestern is a private not-for-profit school with a fairly large student population.

 Of the 27 students majoring in visual and performing arts at Northwestern, 59% are male and 41% are female.